aarondwi/aarondwi.github.io/CCLandscape.md

 Notes: every non snapshot doesnt supp non blocking read!
 So bad for long running read only tx (HTAP case).
 But usually good enough for adhoc query by product team

 1. [SSI](https://www.researchgate.net/profile/Patrick-Oneil-7/publication/220225203_Making_snapshot_isolation_serializable/links/00b49520567eace81f000000/Making-snapshot-isolation-serializable.pdf) is expensive cause need to scatter gather read range (basically back to like 2PC in distributed setting), and final check should be in critical section
-2. [BOHM](https://arxiv.org/abs/1412.2324v2) is weird when need to load data cause of preallocation, but may be good cause allowing almost all parallelism.
+2. [BOHM](https://arxiv.org/abs/1412.2324v2) cause of preallocation, gonna need to allocate all when doing adhoc insertion, etc, but may be good cause allowing almost all parallelism.
 Doesn't explain indexing, management, etc. Need custom language, cause deterministic.
 Memory only, not including disk and replication.
 3. [Orthrus](http://www.cs.umd.edu/~abadi/papers/orthrus-sigmod16.pdf)/[DORA](https://dl.acm.org/doi/10.14778/1920841.1920959) becomes weird when need result from multi partition before work -> where to do the work?
 Presumably will be last thread -> new bottleneck, and doesnt handle management.
 Need custom language, cause deterministic.
 Memory only, not including disk and replication.
-4. [Strife](https://gunaprsd.org/assets/strife-sigmod-2020.pdf) aims to handle high contention, but has weird partitioning scheme, which takes lots of time (hundred ms), and doesnt handle management either.
+4. [Strife](https://gunaprsd.org/assets/strife-sigmod-2020.pdf) aims to handle high contention, but has heavy compute partitioning scheme, which takes lots of time (hundred ms), and doesnt handle management either.
 Need custom lang, cause deterministic.
 Memory only, not including disk and replication.
 5. [MOCC](http://www.vldb.org/pvldb/vol10/p49-wang.pdf) means more network traffic for temperature checking, lock, etc (cant go full read/write set only during commit), but can probably be improved with caching temperature, or local only temp.
 Basically still OCC.
 6. [Silo](http://people.csail.mit.edu/stephentu/papers/silo.pdf)/[foedus](http://www.hpl.hp.com/techreports/2015/HPL-2015-37.pdf) works both memory/dist, but those on distributed setting are using HLC/TrueTime/TSO.
 Variant used in most newsql
 7. Even [Calvin](http://cs.yale.edu/homes/thomson/publications/calvin-sigmod12.pdf), while being deterministic, need to do reconnaissance check first (expensive if lots), and then goes to OCC like semantic